Spruce Grove-Sturgeon-St. Albert

-Spruce Grove-Sturgeon-St. Albert was a provincial electoral district in Alberta, Canada mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post method of voting from 1993 to 2012.
+Spruce Grove-Sturgeon-St. Albert was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post method of voting from 1993 to 2012.

-Spruce Grove-Sturgeon-St. Albert history
+Electoral district history

-The Spruce Grove-Sturgeon-St. Albert electoral district was created prior to the 1993 Alberta general election from the North-West corner of St. Albert and the Westlock-Sturgeon electoral district.
+The Spruce Grove-Sturgeon-St. Albert electoral district was created prior to the 1993 Alberta general election from the north-west corner of St. Albert and the Westlock-Sturgeon electoral district.
 The district was abolished during the 2010 electoral boundary re-distribution, with the southern portion becoming Spruce Grove-St. Albert and the northern portion becoming Barrhead-Morinville-Westlock.